adessoSE/devblog/README.md

 This repository is the main place to write blog posts that are intended to be published on the adesso AG's blog [https://blog.adesso.de](https://blog.adesso.de).

 # How it works
 We use Jekyll to transform blog posts written in Markdown syntax to specific XML files.
-These files are grabbed and processed by adessos CMS System and finally published on adessos blog.
+These files are grabbed and processed by the content management system hosting the adesso blog.

 ## What is Jekyll you ask?
 Jekyll says: